Communication Studies Transfer Pathway Degree

 - Minnesota State University, Moorhead: Communication Studies Bachelor of Arts (BA) degree

-- Southwest Minnesota State University: Communication Studies Bachelor of Arts (BA) degree (Public Relations Emphasis)
+- Southwest Minnesota State University: Communication Studies BA, Communication Studies BA (Public Relations Emphasis)

 - St. Cloud State University: Communication Studies Bachelor of Arts (BA) degree, Communication Studies Supplementary Bachelor of Arts (BA) degree; Communication Studies Interdepartmental Bachelor of Science (BS) degree